 - 2.3.
-TLR Level 3a Reallocation of Transmission Service by curtailing Non-firm

-Market Flows and Interchange Transactions using Non-firm Point-to-Point

-Transmission Service to allow Market Flows and Interchange Transactions using higher priority Transmission Service - 2.3.1.
-The Reliability Coordinator shall use the following circumstances to establish the need for entering TLR Level 3a: - The transmission system is secure. - One or more transmission facilities are expected to approach, or are approaching, or are at their SOL or IROL. - Transactions using Non-firm Point-to-Point Transmission Service are flowing that are at or above the Curtailment Threshold or Non-firm Market Flows are flowing on those facilities. - The Transmission Provider has previously approved a higher priority Point-to-Point Transmission Service reservation over which a Transmission Customer wishes to begin an Interchange Transaction. - 2.3.2.
-Reallocation procedures to allow Interchange Transactions using higher priority Point-to-Point Transmission Service to start or to allow higher priority Market Flows to flow.
-The Reliability Coordinator with the constraint shall give preference to those Interchange Transactions using Firm Point-to-Point Transmission Service and Firm Market Flows, followed by those using higher priority Non-firm Point-to-Point Transmission Service as specified in Section 3.
-"Interchange Transaction and Market Flow Curtailment Order."
-Interchange Transactions or Market Flows that have been held or curtailed as prescribed in this Section shall be reallocated (reloaded) according to their Transmission Service priorities when operating conditions permit as specified in Section 6.
-"Interchange Transaction and Market Flow Reallocation During TLR Level 3a and 5a." - 2.3.2.1.
-The Reliability Coordinator shall displace Interchange Transactions and Market Flows with lower priority Transmission Service using Interchange Transactions and Market Flows having higher priority Nonfirm or Firm Transmission Service. - 2.3.2.2.
-The Reliability Coordinator shall not curtail Non-firm Market Flow or Interchange Transactions using Non-firm Transmission Service to allow the start or increase of another Non-firm Market Flow Interchange Transaction having the same priority Non-firm Transmission Service. - 2.3.2.3.
-If there are insufficient Non-firm Market Flows or Interchange Transactions using Non-firm Point-to-Point Transmission Service that can be curtailed to allow for Firm Market Flows or Interchange Transactions using Firm Point-to-Point Transmission Service to begin, the Reliability Coordinator shall proceed to TLR Level 5a.
+TLR Level 3a Reallocation of Transmission Service by curtailing Interchange Transactions using Non-firm Point-to-Point Transmission Service to allow Interchange Transactions using higher priority Transmission Service. - 2.3.1.
+The Reliability Coordinator shall use the following circumstances to establish the need for entering TLR Level 3a: - The transmission system is secure - One or more transmission facilities are expected to approach, or are approaching, or are at their SOL or IROL - Transactions using Non-firm Point-to-Point Transmission Service are flowing that are at or above the Curtailment Threshold on those facilities. - The Transmission Provider has previously approved a higher priority Point-to-Point Transmission Service reservation over which a Transmission Customer wishes to begin an Interchange Transaction. - 2.3.2.
+Reallocation procedures to allow Interchange Transactions using higher priority Point-to-Point Transmission Service to start.
+The Reliability Coordinator with the constraint shall give preference to those Interchange Transactions using Firm Point-to-Point Transmission Service, followed by those using higher priority Non-firm Point-to-Point Transmission Service as specified in Requirement 3.
+"Interchange Transaction Curtailment Order."
+Interchange Transactions that have been held or curtailed as prescribed in this Requirement shall be reallocated (reloaded) according to their Transmission Service priorities when operating conditions permit as specified in Requirement 6.
+"Interchange Transaction Reallocation During TLR Level 3a and 5a." - 2.3.2.1.
+The Reliability Coordinator shall displace Interchange Transactions with lower priority Transmission Service using Interchange Transactions having higher priority Non-firm or Firm Transmission Service. - 2.3.2.2.
+The Reliability Coordinator shall not curtail Interchange Transactions using Non-firm Transmission Service to allow the start or increase of another Interchange Transaction having the same priority Non-firm Transmission Service. - 2.3.2.3.
+If there are insufficient Interchange Transactions using Non-firm Point-to-Point Transmission Service that can be curtailed to allow for Interchange Transactions using Firm Point-to-Point Transmission Service to begin, the Reliability Coordinator shall proceed to TLR Level 5a.